Our Parent Focus Group have suggested that prospective parents (and existing ones) might need the following information

 From time to time a parent Governor position becomes available on the Governing Body and parents will be made aware of this by the Clerk to the Governors.
 If you have a specific skill that you feel would make you a valuable Governor, please contact the Chair of Governors, Mr Eric Appleton, via the school office.

 Who should I speak to if I am concerned about my child’s progress?

 Parents should always contact their child’s class teacher in the first instance over any concerns.
-If parents are still concerned they should make an appointment to see Mrs Gamble the Head of School.
+If parents are still concerned they should make an appointment to see Mrs Plaskitt, the Head of School.